 At least when it comes to UI, there is a future where React Devtools, Figma, and your IDE are the same piece of software.
 And I think that in this world, user-facing code no longer has anything like unit tests, because it’s a waste of time to meticulously test code when you can look at it and observe it’s correct.

 The best shell I know of is, I guess, Python.
 Bash and its descendants are a disaster and the world would be better off if they were entirely replaced.
-In the future there is no way that we’re going to be working in languages that use $PATH variables, that pipe unformatted string data through bizarrely-named commands inflected by obscure flags, or that require strings like
+In the future there is no way that we’re going to be working in languages that use $PATH variables, that pipe unformatted string data through bizarrely-named commands inflected by obscure flags, or that require in-band signalling with strings like

 \u001b[31m to colorize text.
 I mean, my god.
 (Once upon a time I had high hopes for TermKit but it never really got off the ground.)

-- Refinement types are going to happen at some point.
+I am not sure what the future of type systems is, but I know three things about it: 1.
+Constructing natural numbers out of successor functions is an irrelevant gimmick.
+2. There will no concept of ‘undefined behavior’ that survives the typechecker, because that’s insane.
+3. Refinement types are going to happen at some point.
 It will be considered antiquated to use a language that can’t specify the type of ‘integers greater than 5” in some ergonomic way.

 Finally, I know this: most of the code written today isn’t any good, compared to what will be possible in the future.
 It’s not possible in today’s ecosystems to write something scalable, maintainable, and resilient to errors.
-It’s up to the frameworks and paradigms to development the art of programming to the point where it’s actually an efficient and accessible craft instead of a massive timesink for the whole human race.
+It’s up to the frameworks and paradigms to develop the art of programming to the point where it’s actually an efficient and accessible craft instead of a massive timesink for the whole human race.